CtrlK

 Completeness

-Clearly answers both 'what' (creates visual code review artifacts on Miro: file-changes table, docs, diagrams, links back to PR) and 'when' with an explicit 'Use when' clause specifying the trigger scenarios (user wants visual code review from PR/MR, local changes, or branch comparison).
+Clearly answers both 'what' (creates visual code review artifacts on Miro: file-changes table, docs, diagrams, links back to PR) and 'when' (explicit 'Use when' clause specifying the user wants to create a visual code review from a PR/MR, local changes, or branch comparison).

 3 / 3